redhat-ai-services/ai-accelerator/README.md

 ## Configuring additional model serving runtimes:
 https://access.redhat.com/documentation/en-us/red_hat_openshift_ai_self-managed/2.6/html/serving_models/serving-small-and-medium-sized-models_model-serving

+Red Hat OpenShift AI includes a single model serving platform that is based on the KServe component.

+You must first make sure that you have properly installed the necessary component of the Single-Model Serving stack, as documented here: https://access.redhat.com/documentation/en-us/red_hat_openshift_ai_self-managed/2-latest/html/serving_models/serving-large-models_serving-large-models.

+Once the stack is installed, adding the runtime is pretty straightforward:

+- As an admin, in the OpenShift AI Dashboard, open the menu Settings -> Serving runtimes.
+- Click on Add serving runtime.
+- For the type of model serving platforms this runtime supports, select Single model serving platform.
+- Upload the serving-runtime.yaml from the current folder, or click Start from scratch and copy/paste its content.

+The runtime is now available when deploying a model.

 ## Rolebased Access Controls for RHOAI:
 By default, all OpenShift users have access to Red Hat OpenShift AI.
 In addition, users with the cluster-admin role, automatically have administrator access in OpenShift AI.